paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-042-estuary-restoration.md

 (1) **In general** — The Secretary may not carry out an estuary habitat restoration project until a non-Federal interest has entered into a written agreement with the Secretary in which the non-Federal interest agrees to—

-  (A) provide all lands, easements, rights-of-way, and relocations and any other elements the Secretary determines appropriate under subsection (d)(3) of this section; and
+  (A) provide all lands, easements, rights-of-way, and relocations and any other elements the Secretary determines appropriate under subsection (d)(3); and

   (B) provide for long-term maintenance and monitoring of the project.

 (2) **Nongovernmental organizations** — Notwithstanding [section 1962d–5b(b) of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1962d–5b/b&num=0&edition=prelim), for any project to be undertaken under this chapter, the Secretary, in consultation and coordination with appropriate State and local governmental agencies and Indian tribes, may allow a nongovernmental organization to serve as the non-Federal interest for the project.

+(3) **Project agreements** — For a project carried out under this chapter, the requirements of [section 2213(j)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section2213/j/1&num=0&edition=prelim) may be fulfilled by a nongovernmental organization serving as the non-Federal interest for the project pursuant to paragraph (2).

 **(g) Delegation of project implementation**